 Since the imposition of emergency rule, Bangladeshi armed forces have been responsible for abuses such as arbitrary detention, torture and deaths in custody.
 The emergency laws limit access to effective remedies, including the right to bail and the right to challenge the lawfulness of a detention.

 The authorities have detained more than 250,000 people since the caretaker government took over in January 2007.
 Several political leaders are in custody including Awami League leader and former prime minister Sheikh Hasina Wazed.
 Another former prime minister, Begum Khaleda Zia, is under virtual house arrest.

 The caretaker government was established in Bangladesh on January 11, 2007, and was largely welcomed by Bangladeshis and international actors seeking relief from widespread corruption, political tension and severe human rights abuses that had emerged in recent years.
 The promise to hold free and fair elections was applauded.
 However, the caretaker government has presided over serious human rights violations since taking office.

-Some kinds of violations, such as torture and extrajudicial killings in the form of alleged "crossfire killings," were serious problems before the caretaker government came to power, and have continued under its administration.
+Some kinds of violations, such as torture and extrajudicial killings in the form of alleged "crossfire killings,"href> were serious problems before the caretaker government came to power, and have continued under its administration.
 Other violations, which stem from emergency rules that undermine basic due process rights, or the large number of arbitrary arrests and detention without proper judicial oversight, are a direct result of the caretaker government's policies.
 While certain restrictions on some rights during properly declared states of national emergency are permitted under international law, it is far from clear that the measures under the government’s emergency law are limited to "the extent strictly required by the exigencies of the situation."

 "This government claims to believe in democratic principles and the rule of law.
 Yet, its actions demonstrate an attempt to silence critics and limit democracy," said Richardson.